ayespi/angular_blitter_lab/README.md

 If there's one VC space that is wide open for almost instant success, it's social networking.
 You pretty much build a social networking site of any kind, and Bam! you're worth a billion dollars.

 So let's do this.
-Your job is to build an Angular site that pulls a list of "bleets" from a backend (http://blittertime.herokuapp.com), and displays them in a list on a page.
+Your job is to build an Angular site that pulls a list of "bleets" from an API and displays them in a list on a page.
 Your page should also have the ability to add new bleets, edit existing bleets and delete bleets.
 And, you should be able to click on a bleet and display a detail page for just that individual bleet.
 Along the way, you will need to use `ui-router` and `ngResource`.

 ## API